| | |

 • Wash the orange thoroughly and cut off the top and bottom ends, those parts tend to be tougher and more bitter.

-• Make sure the orange is seedless or remove any seeds to avoid bitterness.
+• Make sure the orange is seedless or remove any seeds which would cause the cake to be bitter.

-• You can add a pinch of salt to enhance the flavor balance.
+• You can add a pinch of salt to enhance the flavor.

-• For even more control, you can stop blending after the wet ingredients and gently fold in the dry ingredients with a spatula to keep the batter light and airy.
+• I suggest to stop blending after the wet ingredients and gently fold in the dry ingredients with a spatula to keep the batter light and airy, directly in the blender.
+Alternatively blend for a few second at a lowest speed and then continue with a spatula.

-• Use the same size pan as specified in the recipe to achieve the same cake height and baking results
+• It’s important to use the same size pan as specified in the recipe to achieve the same cake height and baking results.

-• Optional: Mix in chocolate chips after blending for extra texture.
+• Optional: Mix in chocolate chips after blending for a chocolatey twist

 Storage